Value Chain visibility for End Customers

 Stop reporting assumptions.
 Start reporting facts.

-End customers who join 1Left1Right early shape how their suppliers and machine builders work with chain data.
-They build clear sustainability stories.
+End customers who join 1Left1Right early shape how their suppliers and machine builders work with the supply chain data.
+They build clear life cycle and sustainability stories.
 And they perform better, because they finally know what they buy.